 Regular and comprehensive Sexual Health Screening should be incorporated into a healthy sex life.
 However, for many people, contemplating a sexual health screening fills them with anxiety, shame and embarrassment.
 Some women like to think of it similar as the other preventative health testing women can have - a mammogram for breast cancer, Pap smear for cervical health, blood checks for cholesterol levels- an STI test isn't so different as it's all designed to help save your health and your life.

 Many STIs are not symptomatic, and can lie within the body for years without you being aware.
 Long term health impacts of untreated STIs can vary, but women's reproductive health is far more likely to be impacted by untreated STIs.
 We know from supporting many Women Partners clients to take control of their sexual health that it is an empowering step in the healing journey of betrayal and infidelity.
+Read more here on Women-led protection and contraception options.

 Understanding the risk factors for STI/HIV transmission is very important as your sexual health is only as safe as your sexual health partner's sex practices.
 Many Women Partners clients have often felt that their sexual health was safe as they believed they were in a long-term, monogamous relationship.
 So the added complexity and betrayal of potentially being at risk of a Sexually Transmitted Infection (STI) or HIV is extraordinarily overwhelming.
 Within the complexities of infidelity and betrayal, having your own sexual health testing is often the only way of being certain your sexual health is safe.